Japan PM defends decision on state funeral for Abe | Politics

 - Japan

 Japan's prime minister on Thursday accepted criticism that he had not sufficiently explained why he wants a state funeral for assassinated former premier Shinzo Abe but defended the decision that has helped drag his support to its lowest ever.
 Prime Minister Fumio Kishida's decision to hold the funeral on Sept.
-27, to be paid for by the state, has aroused widespread public opposition, largely because of revelations that emerged after Abe's murder of ties between the ruling party and a controversial church group.
+27, to be paid for by the state, has aroused widespread public opposition, largely because of revelations that emerged after Abe's murder of ties between the ruling party and a church group that has faced criticism for various reasons over the years.

 "I humbly accept the criticism that my explanation was insufficient," Kishida told members of parliament in response to questions about the issue.
 Abe, Japan's longest-serving but divisive premier, was shot and killed at an election rally on July 8.

 His suspected assassin, arrested at the scene moments after the killing, bore a grudge against the Unification Church, alleging it bankrupted his mother, and blamed Abe for promoting it.
-A majority of members of the public feel links between the ruling Liberal Democratic Party (LDP) and the church, which was founded in South Korea in the 1950s and is famous for its mass weddings, have not been adequately explained.
+A majority of members of the public feel links between the ruling Liberal Democratic Party (LDP) and the church, which was founded in South Korea in the 1950s by self-proclaimed messiah Sun Myong Moon, have not been adequately explained.

+The LDP said later on Thursday it found in a survey that 179 of 379 lawmakers had some form of interaction with the church, including 17 who had received election help.
+"We take these results very seriously," Toshimitsu Motegi, party secretary-general, told a news conference.

+"From now on, we will take thorough steps within the party to make sure nobody has connections with the Unification Church."
+But a majority of voters think this will be difficult to do, multiple opinion polls have found.

-Many voters are also sceptical that the political party will cut ties with the church, as Kishida has promised.
-The LDP is set to announce the results of its investigation into members' links later on Thursday.
-Using information available on legislators' websites and sources including videos posted by the church, Reuters has identified at least 65 LDP lawmakers - including Abe and 23 members of his right-wing faction – who attended church events, sent it messages of congratulation, paid membership fees, accepted political donations from its affiliates, or received election help.
+Using information available on legislators' websites and sources including videos posted by the church, Reuters found that Abe and 23 members of his right-wing party faction were among those who had some kind of connection with the church Asked about Abe's relations with the church, Motegi said there were limits to checking facts about those who had died.

-Kishida has said he decided to hold a state funeral given Abe's contributions to the country and his achievements, which have been recognised at home and abroad.
-'REASONABLE'
+'REASONABLE' Kishida has said he decided to hold a state funeral for Abe because of his contributions to the country and his achievements, recognised at home and abroad.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)